-As of the Report Release Date, the Group owns eight (8) office rental properties outside of Israel (seven in the U.S.), of a total leasable area of approx. 248 thousand sqm (the Company's share is approx. 241 thousand sqm), leased to approx. 140 tenants.
+As of the Report Release Date, the Group owns eight (8) office rental properties outside of Israel (seven in the U.S.), of a total leasable area of approx. 253 thousand sqm (the Company's share is approx. 245 thousand sqm), leased to approx. 144 tenants.
 The Company's properties in this operating segment do not amount to material properties or very material properties.
 For aggregate details regarding all of the Company's income-producing properties in this operating segment (including land reserves in Section 7.8 of this Chapter A), see Section 7 of this Chapter A, under the geographic region of the U.S.

 About 50% of the Group's office properties in this operating segment are multi-tenant properties and the other 50% are properties with a small number of tenants.
 All are Class A properties that also include car parks (aboveground or underground) which are used by the tenants.
 Unlike the Company's properties in Israel, in some of the Company's properties in the U.S., the Company holds the property together with one or more local partners.
-As of the Report Date, the Company is considering disposing of properties in this segment.
+As of the Report Date, the Company is continuing to consider the disposition of properties in this segment in accordance with the market conditions.